Possible Undergraduate Projects with Prof. Miguel Garzón

 1. Phishing Domain Detection

-2. Technologies: scikit-learn Python, numpy and NLTK
+2. Technologies: scikit-learn, Python, numpy, NLTK

 3. Malware Detection with API Calls and PE Headers

-4. Technologies: scikit-learn Python, numpy, pandas
+4. Technologies: scikit-learn, Python, numpy, pandas

 5. Malware Detection with Deep Learning

-6. Technologies: scikit-learn Python, keras, scikit-learn
+6. Technologies: scikit-learn, Python, keras

 7. Botnet Detection with Machine Learning

-8. Technologies: scikit-learn Python, numpy, pandas
+8. Technologies: scikit-learn, Python, numpy, pandas

 9. Machine Learning in Anomaly Detection Systems

-10. Technologies: scikit-learn Python, keras, scikit-learn, yellowbrick
+10. Technologies: scikit-learn, Python, keras, scikit-learn, yellowbrick

 11. Detecting Advanced Persistent Threats